 Verify the location, call number, and availability.
 If the item's location is at a campus other than your home campus, you can request the item be sent to you using the Request from UConn link.
 If you are not signed in, this link will read Sign in to request.

-Find a book in the Babbidge Library using the call number.
 You can use the locate option to see a map with the item's location.
+If the book is in Babbidge, use this guide to find the location.

 The View Online section provides access to online version, if available.
 Clicking Online Access in the initial results will also take you to the View Online section.